-Posted By Matthew Jokajtys on February 5, 2013
+Posted By Jose Almanzar on February 5, 2013

 There are perhaps few other sights so closely associated with the summer scene at Coney Island than the wooden boardwalk.
 Predating even the venerable Coney Island Cyclone roller coaster, the boardwalk has been the main thoroughfare along which have strolled generations of New Yorkers and tourists alike, out for a game of ski-ball, some ice cream, or simply to enjoy the ocean views.

 But despite the nostalgic and historical character of the boardwalk, changing times are buffeting Coney Island and turning the wooden boardwalk into a relic.
 In recognition of the need for an upgrade, the New York City Department of Parks and Recreation proposed in 2010 a new design for the boardwalk that replaces the traditional tropical hardwood lumber with a green replacement: recycled plastic lumber and concrete, and that action has survived a challenge by those for whom the nostalgia of the wooden boardwalk is paramount.

 The new design outraged some in the community who felt the wooden boardwalk was indispensable to Coney Island’s historical character.
 The Parks Department countered that the continued use of tropical hardwood in the boardwalk was too expensive and harmful for the environment.
 It cited a 2008 policy announced by Mayor Bloomberg to reduce the amount of tropical hardwood consumed by the city of New York—one of the country’s largest consumers of tropical hardwood.